CADNAD/Opartha/Old/Enemy of The Gods/Billy Storyline/Part 2/Billy 19 (Negotiation and arrest of Jerel)/Jerel negotiates to trade Allia.md

 “Come on, Allia.
 You’ve thrown your life away for fools enough as it is.
 Tell me where they are, and we can return home, and everything will go back to normal,” Jerel said.

-There was a long pause, during which Benjamin kept trying to push his giant frame past Billy’s arms.
+There was a long pause,during which Benjamin kept trying to push his giant frame past Billy’s arms.
 The outlaw struggled not to make too much noise while blocking his friend.

 “Jump in the Strait, Jerel,” Allia said.
 The pirates exploded into a ball of laughter.\[ 2021-05-04, 8:47 PM